parenthetical-e/accumulate/README.markdown

 	 ('B', 0.75, 0.0, 3),
 	 ('B', 0.75, 0.0, 3)]

-Each set of paranthesis is
+Each set of parenthesis is

 	(decision, score for that decision, score for the unchosen option, how many exemplars were experienced until decision was made)